BBQ Smoked Meatballs

 - Prepare your electric smoker to 300 degrees Fahrenheit according to manufacturer's directions.

-- Place meatballs on smoker.
-Smoked for 30-40 minutes or until internal temperature is 165 degrees Fahrenheit.
+- Place meatballs on smoker grates.
+Smoke for 30-40 minutes or until internal temperature reaches 165 degrees Fahrenheit.

 - Remove from smoker.